andkov/project-agrus/README.md

 # Vinnytsia and Ukraine

-Collection of data sets and analyses related to Ukraine in general and Vinnytsia in particulare.
+Collection of data sets and analyses related to Ukraine in general and Vinnytsia in particular.

 # Air Sirens